 In this case, you have likely seen the stock price decline more than the decline in the intrinsic value of the stock.
 When you are confident that the turnaround will take hold, you should purchase additional stock.
 Keep in mind that a turnaround plan when announced is still an intangible and does not do much to remove the risk.
 You need to be able to see some positive results once the plan is put into operation to make a rational decision.
 If you worry about “it might be too late to buy if you wait” then you are not investing but speculating.
 In investing, risks need to be minimized.

 Sell the stock.
 You may turn out to be wrong and the stock may end up performing really well, but the risk is not worth it.
 There is a rule in investing that is almost never talked about – make a decision, make it fast and stick to it.
 Over time, you will become much better at making these decisions and you will learn to trust your business instincts as they become better developed.
 Dithering on the decision will almost always result in ugliness.
-You cannot win in this case in the short run, but in the long run this will instill correct decision making behavior which will more than repay you for the short term losses.
+You cannot win in this case in the short run, but if you are investing for the long term, know that this will instill correct decision making behavior which will more than repay you for the short term losses.

 Please note that indecisiveness is NOT the same as patience.
 Patience is a conscious choice, while indecisiveness is a lack of choice.